RULES MEDITERRANEAN EPIC 2023

 18.1.
 Mountain Biking is a competitive sport or leisure activity that takes place in a natural environment and the impact it can have on the environment is the responsibility of all participants and organizers.
 It is strictly forbidden to litter along the route.
 Participants should be respectful of the environment (do not pedal off the road and do not take shortcuts that could damage the vegetation), be careful with the animals, etc.

 18.2.
-The commissaires reserve the right to disqualify any participant who does not respect the environment or the private properties that are crossed during the race, and to expel him without possibility of continuing to participate in the competition.
+The commissaires and the race director reserve the right to disqualify any participant who does not respect the environment or the private properties that are crossed during the race, and to expel him or give him a time penalty without possibility of continuing to participate in the competition in case of littering along the course.

 19.1.
 Any participant may be subjected to an anti-doping control following the UCI regulations.